 2012 Valandraud was very powerful with strong structure, gobs of cherry fruit, great minerality, excellent depth, concentration and length.
 Simply excellent wine for the vintage.
 95p.
 2010 Valandraud had all the excellent things of 2012 version but in fatter, more ripe, richer and more complex display.
 Impeccable winemaking!
 97+p.

-2010 Virginie de Valadraud blanc offered very aromatic display of acacia flower, pear and lemon grass, splendid acidity, fine complexity and long fruity finish.
+2010 Virginie de Valadraud blanc offered very aromatic display of acacia flower, pear and lemongrass, splendid acidity, fine complexity and long fruity finish.
 91p.
-2012 Virginie de Valandraud blanc was leaner and had less of everything than 2010 version.
+2012 Virginie de Valandraud blanc was leaner and had less of everything than the 2010 version.
 87p.
 2010 Valandraud blanc had freat intensity of flavours, excellent acidity, excellent depth and complexity and long well-balanced finish.
 Very impressive effort.
 92p.

 No harvest activity here on the day of my visit (20th September) - harvest was 2-3 weeks away.
 I did taste the usual stuff - 2012-2011-2010. vintages + one wine from 2005 vintage and one from 1991 vintage

-Excellent dish - carpaccio of maigre (seabass) with black truffles for lunch prepared by Francois Mitjavile's wife - went extremely well with TR 2005 and RdC 2010.
+Yummy!
+Carpaccio of maigre (seabass) with black truffles for lunch prepared by Francois Mitjavile's wife.
 September 2013.

 At time of my visit (23rd September) harvest didn't start yet, but first pickings were expected in few day's time.
 I tasted vintages from 2005 to 2011.